-- 2. Online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring on the Trust and school network; - 3.
-The relevant parts of the [LSCP] procedures; - 4.
-The need to be vigilant in identifying cases of abuse; - 5.
-How to support a child who discloses abuse. - Ensure All staff, including LGC who work directly with children are given and should read at least Part one and Annex B of KCSIE guidance 2024.
-Staff or LGC who do not work directly with children are given and read either Part one or Annex A (a condensed version of Part one) of 'Keeping Children Safe in Education' September 2023 and will sign that they have read and understood it.
+- Ensure All staff, including LGC who work directly with children are given and should read at least Part one and Annex B of KCSIE guidance 2024.
+Staff or LGC who do not work directly with children are given and read either Part one or Annex A (a condensed version of Part one) of 'Keeping Children Safe in Education' September 2024 and will sign that they have read and understood it.
 Leaders and those with specific safeguarding roles are required to be familiar with the whole document.
 All adults must sign to say that they have read and understood the document.
 A copy is uploaded to the Library in CPOMS, staff will be alerted and will confirm they have read and understood it.
 A record must be kept in the school.
 It is the role of senior leaders to regularly check that staff have a clear understanding of the document; - Ensure all staff are given a copy of 'What to do if You are Worried a Child is being Abused' March 2015, Staff Code of Conduct, Child on Child Abuse, Online Safety and the school Child Protection Policy.
 Copies of this should be uploaded on the library in CPOMS, staff will be alerted and will confirm they have read and understood all documents; - Ensure all staff are asked annually to complete the required National College training modules which will include Annual Child Protection Update course and Prevent Duty Basic Awareness online course in addition to receiving face to face training in their setting; - The school and Trustees will ensure that appropriate levels of security procedures are in place to safeguard systems.
 Guidance on E-security is available from the National Education Network; - Governing bodies and proprietors should ensure that all governors and trustees receive appropriate safeguarding and child protection (including online) training at induction and refreshed annually.
 This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective and support the delivery of a robust whole school approach to safeguarding.
-Their training should be regularly updated; - Ensure all staff are given the Child Protection and Safeguarding Policy and Online Safety Policy and asked to sign to confirm they have read and understood them: - Ensure all staff receive safeguarding and child protection updates throughout the year (for example, via e mail, e-bulletins and staff meetings); - For learners subject to a Child Protection Plan, in addition to normal procedures, the school must notify the named social worker if: - 1. it should have to suspend a learner either for a fixed term or permanently;
+Their training should be regularly updated; - Ensure all staff are given the Child Protection and Safeguarding Policy and Online Safety Policy and asked to sign to confirm they have read and understood them; - Ensure all staff receive safeguarding and child protection updates throughout the year (for example, via e mail, e-bulletins and staff meetings); - For learners subject to a Child Protection Plan, in addition to normal procedures, the school must notify the named social worker if: - 1. it should have to suspend a learner either for a fixed term or permanently; - 2. there is an unexplained absence (or the school are unhappy with the explanation received) of more than two days duration from school (or one day following a weekend). - Work to develop effective links with relevant agencies and co-operate as required with their enquiries regarding child protection matters, including attendance at initial case conferences core groups and child protection meetings;

-Newby Scalby T rust Child Protection Policy / v2.
-Sept 2024 Organisation: Coast and Page Date: 02/07/2024 Version: v1.0 Review Date: July 25 Vale Learning Trust 8 of 27
+POLY017 - Trust Child Protection Policy v2.0 Scalby Organisation: Coast and Page Date: 02/07/2024 Version: v1.0 Review Date: July 25 Vale Learning Trust 8 of 27